sabahallah/frontend-zone/css-and-design/css-outline.md

 }
 ```

-<h2 id="visual-design">Visual Design</h2>
+## Visual Design

 Visual Design in web development is a broad topic.
 It combines typography, color theory, graphics, animation, and page layout to help deliver a site's message.
 In web development, HTML gives structure and semantics to a page's content, and CSS controls the layout and appearance of it.

-* `text-align: justify;` Causes all lines of text except the last line to meet the left and right edges of the line box.
+* `text-align: justify;` It makes all lines of text except the last line to meet the left and right edges of the line box.

     ```css
     p {
         text-align: justify;